-The NYAG complaint seeks unspecified monetary damages and injunctive relief.
-It is not currently practicable to provide an estimate of the financial impact of these matters or what effect, if any, that these matters might have upon the Company's financial position.
+The complaints seek unspecified monetary damages and injunctive relief.
+It is not currently practicable to provide an estimate of the financial impact of the matters in this section or what effect, if any, that these matters might have upon the Company's financial position in any particular period.